S/O Satyamurthy

-S/O Satyamurthy is a 2015 Indian Telugu language action comedy film written and directed by Trivikram Srinivas and produced by S. Radha Krishna under Haarika & Haasine Creations.
-The film stars Allu Arjun, Upendra, Samantha, Prakash Raj, Nithya Menen, Sneha, and Adah Sharma while Rajendra Prasad, Sampath Raj, Rao Ramesh, Vennela Kishore, Ali, and Brahmanandam play supporting role.
+S/O Satyamurthy is a 2015 Indian Telugu language action drama film written and directed by Trivikram Srinivas and produced by S. Radha Krishna under Haarika & Haasine Creations.
+The film stars an ensemble cast consisting of Allu Arjun, Upendra, Samantha, Prakash Raj, Nithya Menen, Sneha, and Adah Sharma while Rajendra Prasad, Sampath Raj, Rao Ramesh, Vennela Kishore, Ali, and Brahmanandam play supporting role.

 The film revolves around three characters; the first follows his heart, the second uses his brain and the third uses his brawn.
 The first is Viraj Anand, the son of a businessman named Satyamurthy, who gives away his assets to creditors after his father's death.
 A creditor still owed money is Paida Sambasiva Rao (the second of the three), whose daughter Sameera falls in love with Anand.
 Sambasiva Rao informs Anand that he has to produce documentation of land sold by Satyamurthy to a landlord, Devaraj Naidu (the third of the three) to marry Sameera.
 The rest of the film focuses on the consequences faced by Anand and Sambasiva Rao's change in viewpoint toward Satyamurthy.

 In addition to directing the film, Srinivas wrote its screenplay.
 Initially planned as a multilingual film shot in Telugu, Malayalam, and Tamil the producers filmed in Telugu and dubbed it into Malayalam with the same title.
 Devi Sri Prasad composed the score and Chota K Naidu was its cinematographer.
 Production began on 10 April 2014 at Ramanaidu Studios in Hyderabad.
 Principal photography began on 22 September 2014 in Hyderabad, lasting until mid-March 2015.
 Except for three songs filmed in Europe, the rest of the film was shot in and around Hyderabad.

 The Telugu version was released worldwide on 1375 screens on 9 April 2015, and the Malayalam version was released on 24 April 2015.
 On a ₹40 crore budget, S/O Satyamurthy earned a distributor share of ₹51.9 crore and grossed ₹90.5 crore.
 (Note: The average exchange rate in 2015 was 64.15 Indian rupees (₹) per 1 US dollar (US$).)
 The film was an above-average grosser based on the return on the distributors' investment of ₹54 crore.
 With this film, Allu Arjun became the first Telugu actor with two consecutive films earning more than ₹50 crore share worldwide.